10 Internet of Things IoT Healthcare Examples

 2. IoT Healthcare Example: IoT Heart Rate Monitoring (ECG)

-Like glucose monitoring, heart rate monitoring is also a challenging process in healthcare facilities, and the number of heart patients is rapidly increasing across the globe.
-Various IoMT devices are available to monitor heart rating and detect heart rate & pulse in heart patients, such as electrocardiographs.
+Like glucose monitoring, heart rate monitoring is also a challenging process in healthcare facilities, and the number of heart patients is rapidly increasing.
+Various IoMT devices are available to monitor heart rate and detect heart rate & pulse in heart patients, such as electrocardiographs.

 Few sensors connected to heart rate monitoring devices send and store real-time pulse rates on the cloud, and it would be accessible from anywhere over the globe.
 These devices are helpful in emergencies and provide data security to prevent IoT Security Risks.